darrenbliss05/quizmyknowledge/README.md

-# quizme
+# quizmyknowledge
-The quizme tool was born out of the desire to expand my knowledge of Ruby, to learn about shoes, and provide a quizing program to reinforce learning.
+The quizmyknowledge tool was born out of the desire to expand my knowledge of Ruby, to learn about shoes, and provide a quizing program to reinforce learning.
 I could not find any good free tools that allows someone not in the education system to effectively create personal quizes to test your knowledge on a topic that you